Nature Restoration Fund (NRF) - Transforming Nature - Development Phase Guidance

 The strategic goal of the Nature Restoration Fund (NRF) is to catalyse action at a scale to protect and restore Scotland’s biodiversity on land and sea.

 The draft Scottish Biodiversity Strategy defines clear priorities for the NRF and the impact we want projects to deliver.
-The NRF currently focuses on broad priority themes, which will be further refined on publication of the Scottish Biodiversity Strategy later in 2023.
-We would advise all applicants intending to submit an application following the launch of the Scottish Biodiversity Strategy to ensure they have read the strategy when it is published and consider how your project proposal aligns with the priorities
+We would advise all applicants intending to submit an application to ensure they have read the draft strategy and consider how your project proposal aligns with the priorities.

 The priority themes for this round are: